 The other major symptom of the condition is megaesophagus.
 When the esophagus functions normally, its muscles expand and contract as the dog eats, pushing food down into the stomach.
 A dog suffering from Acquired Myasthenia Gravis will frequently regurgitate his food.
 It’s important not to confuse regurgitation with vomiting.
 In this instance, vomiting means foods or liquids that come back up after being in the stomach and partially broken down.
 Regurgitated food, on the other hand, has yet to reach the stomach at all.

 Symptoms of Myasthenia Gravis tend to surface in very young or very old dogs.
-Most reported cases of the autoimmune disorder appear in dogs between 1 to 4 years of age, or in those from ages 9 to 13.
+Most reported cases of the autoimmune disorder appear in dogs between 1 to 4 years of age or in those from ages 9 to 13.
 The average ages for a diagnosis are 3 and 10 years old.
-Size and relative hardiness of dogs is irrelevant, since the list of breeds at higher risk for developing the neuromuscular condition are seemingly random.
+The size and relative hardiness of dogs is irrelevant since the list of breeds at higher risk for developing the neuromuscular condition is seemingly random.
 These include:

-Treating this disorder is tricky as well, since it is frequently a secondary problem that appears due to other health issues.
+Treating this disorder is tricky as well since it is frequently a secondary problem that appears due to other health issues.
 If there is an underlying deficiency in clotting, hormone production, or underperforming thyroid, that problem will have to be addressed as well.
-The other factor that can hinder treatment is that symptoms of Acquired Myasthenia Gravis can disappear as suddenly as they surfaced.
-According the the Veterinary School at UC Davis:
+The other factor that can hinder treatment is that symptoms of Acquired Myasthenia Gravis can disappear as suddenly as they surface.
+According to the Veterinary School at UC Davis: